HackRx50/PS5-Signifyyy/README.md

 # Signifyyy-hackrx
-Official Prototype of Team Signifyyy for HackRx 5.0 Hackathon, model is getting ready
+Official Prototype of Team Signifyyy for HackRx 5.0 Hackathon, we are ready!

 ```